William DeWitt III

 St. Louis Cardinals

-Bill DeWitt III was named President of the St. Louis Cardinals in March 2008.
-In his role as team President, DeWitt oversees all aspects of the business of the team and its affiliated entities, including the development of Ballpark Village - a 100,000 square-foot retail/entertainment project which will open adjacent to Busch Stadium in the spring of 2014.
+Bill DeWitt III was named President of the St. Louis Cardinals in March of 2008.
+In his role as team President, DeWitt oversees all aspects of the business of the team and its affiliated entities, which include the Memphis Redbirds, Springfield Cardinals, Palm Beach Cardinals, and Ballpark Village.

-DeWitt currently sits on the boards of the following institutions: Cardinals Care; Big Brothers Big Sisters of Eastern Missouri (Board Chair); the Partnership for Downtown St. Louis; the St. Louis Sports Commission; the RCGA; and the Muny.
+DeWitt is chairman of the Board of Cardinals Care and is Chairman of the Board of Big Brothers Big Sisters of Eastern Missouri.
+He is also on the boards of the St. Louis Sports Commission, the RCGA, and City Arch River.
 He was formerly a trustee of the Taft School in Watertown, Conn., and board chair for Emergency Children's Home (ECHO) in St. Louis.

-DeWitt and his wife, Ira, live in St. Louis with their two children - daughter Natalie and son, Will.
+DeWitt and his wife, Ira, live in St. Louis with their two children - daughter Natalie (16) and son, Will (13).
 Bill is an avid golfer and ice hockey player.